HL7/US-Core/input/intro-notes/StructureDefinition-us-core-bmi-intro.md

 **Each Observation must have:**

 1. a patient
-1. a fixed code for pediatric weight for height and age measurement
+1. a fixed code for body mass index (BMI)

 **Each Observation must support:**